 Airlock Rotary Valve (Star Valve)

-An airlock rotary valve, also called rotary feeder, is a mechanical conveying device that allows to control a bulk solids flow (powder, pellets, granules...).
+An airlock rotary valve, also called rotary feeder or star valve, is a mechanical conveying device that allows to control a bulk solids flow (powder, pellets, granules...).
 Such airlock feeders are often used prior to a pneumatic transport system.
 Learn more all details rotary valves in this webpage.